 The main thing in the minor scale is to have the fat third.
 Like in the melodic minor scale.
 The minor pentatonic scale has a flat 3rd, & 7th in it.
 The blues scale (a form of minor scale) has the flat 5th added in for good measure.
 The harmonic minor scale has the flat 6th note in it.

-Study the guitar fretboard.
+Study the guitar fretboard

 It is very important to learn your notes and study the guitar fretboard.
-When you look at it like the picture shown above, you can see there is much mystery to it and if you take the time to unlock the mystery, you’ll become a much better player.
+When you look at it like the picture shown above, you can see there is much mystery to it, and if you take the time to unlock the mystery, you’ll become a much better player.

 You will also improve your understanding of music theory and how certain notes work together in harmony to create beautiful music.
 But to accomplish this, you must study.
 You must study and practice this information daily.

-Lead Guitar Wizardry Volume 2 Paperback.
-Dwayne Jenkins
+Lead Guitar Wizardry Vol. 2

 Lead Guitar Wizardry will show you everything you need to take your lead guitar playing to the next level.
-It continues where Lead Guitar Wizardry Vol 1 leaves off.
-It introduces you to:
+It continues where Lead Guitar Wizardry Volume 1 leaves off.

 Pentatonic scale guitar licks